Tully Blanchard: World Wrestling Federation (1988–1989)

-Blanchard and Anderson were planning to sign with a new wrestling organization known as World Championship Wrestling (WCW).
-As a result, the WWF pushed a break up angle between Heenan and the Brain Busters on the November 25, 1989 Saturday Night's Main Event XXIV (taped October 31, 1989).
-Around that time, Blanchard failed a drug test, testing positive for cocaine and causing his premature departure from the WWF and the withdrawal of an employment offer with WCW by WCW head Jim Herd, which in turn caused him to also reduce Arn Anderson's contract offer from $250,000 per year to $150,000.

-Bobby Heenan himself replaced Blanchard as part of the Heenan Family team at the Survivor Series five days later.
+At Saturday Night's Main Event XXIV at the end of October 1989, the Brain Busters lost to the Rockers in a two out of three falls match; this was Blanchard's final match in the WWF.
+Around this time, Anderson and Blanchard had given their notice to the WWF amidst plans to return to WCW and reform the Four Horsemen.
+After Blanchard failed a drug test, testing positive for cocaine and causing his premature departure from the WWF and the withdrawal of his employment offer by WCW head Jim Herd, which in turn caused Herd to also reduce Arn Anderson's contract offer from $250,000 per year to $150,000.
+Heenan replaced Blanchard as part of the Heenan Family team at the Survivor Series five days later.